amanzour/structure-informed-rna-inverse-design/README.md

 make
 ```

 Another dependency but only if you need to process new data.
-(Note that you can just skip this section if you choose to use the already processed files. see **Download already processed files**).
+Note that you can just skip this section if you choose to use the already processed files.
+See **Download already processed files**.
 ```sh
 # Install x3dna-dssr.
 This software is under copyright and must be purchased.
 See https://inventions.techventures.columbia.edu/technologies/dssr-an-integrated--CU20391 for making a request.
 # Another option would have been to use the Find RNA 3D (fr3d) software ((https://www.bgsu.edu/research/rna/software/fr3d.html), which is free .
 It requires some more modification to the source code.
 We had tried this software as well and results are similar (more on this in later versions).